Jontom01/Ideology_Extremist_Analyzer/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-Obtain Online Messages -----> Extract Linguistic Features -----> Classify Ideological Extremity -----> Convert to CSV Output
+Obtain Messages -----> Extract Linguistic Features -----> Classify Ideological Extremity -----> Convert to CSV Output

 ----------------------------------------------------------------------------------------------------------------------------

-Obtain Online Messages (scrape_reddit.py):
+Obtain Messages (scrape_reddit.py):
 In order to obtain the online messages required to train the data.
 I used Reddit API's PRAW module to hundreds of comments off of different posts and subreddits (some likely containing extreme comments and others more neutrally toned).

 Extract Linguistic Features (feature_extraction.py):